 Definition: Key Performance Parameters are attributes of a system considered critical to the development of an effective military capability.
-The number of KPPs identified by a Sponsor should be kept to a minimum to maintain program flexibility.
 Failure of a system to meet a validated KPP threshold/initial minimum rescinds the validation, brings the military utility of the associated system(s) into question, and may result in a reevaluation of the program or modification to production increments.

 Key Performance Parameters (KPP) Values

 KPPs and Key System Attributes (KSA) are expressed in terms of parameters that reflect Measures of Performance (MOPs) using a threshold and objective value.
 The threshold value is the minimum acceptable value considering cost, schedule, and technology.
 Performance below the threshold value is not operationally effective or suitable.
-A KPP also has an objective value that is the desired operational goal considering cost, schedule, and technology.
+A KPP also has an objective value, the desired operational goal considering cost, schedule, and technology.
 Performance above the objective value does not justify the additional expense.
 The difference between the threshold and objective values sets the trade space.

 - Threshold Value: an attribute is the “Minimum Acceptable Level” value considered achievable within the available cost, schedule, and technology at low-to-moderate risk.